Embroidered States Artwork

 Perfect For: A wine-lover or holiday party hostess.

-Make It Say Christmas: Use Christmas-theme paper or fabrics.
+How to Make It Say Christmas: Use Christmas-theme paper or fabrics.

 Capture favorite photos on this fun pillow, which combines sewing and scrapbooking crafts techniques.